Skip navigation

 An overdose of narcotics can cause sleepiness, slowed breathing, and even unconsciousness.

-When prescription drugs are taken in higher than prescribed amounts, serious side effects may occur.
+When prescription medicines are taken in higher than prescribed amounts, serious side effects may occur.
 Uppers (stimulants) produce excitement, increased heart rate, and rapid breathing.
-Downers (depressants) do just the opposite.
+Downers (depressants) do the opposite.

 Mind-altering drugs are called hallucinogens.
 They vary widely in effect and include drugs like peyote and LSD, which primarily affect serotonin receptors in the brain, as well as ketamine and PCP (angel dust), which affect multiple receptors in the brain.
 These mind-altering substances are not well understood and in some cases may cause paranoia, dangerous behaviors, or extreme social withdrawal.